Pacifica Honolulu

 No analysis available

-I searched for direct statements like "fireworks view," "watch fireworks from lanai," or "see fireworks from unit."
-The remarks discuss ocean, city, mountain, and sunset views, but do not confirm fireworks visibility from the building.
+I searched for direct phrases like "fireworks view," "watch fireworks from lanai," or "see fireworks from the unit."
+The remarks mention ocean, city, mountain, and sunset views, plus proximity to entertainment venues, but nothing confirms a fireworks view.

 No analysis available